top of page

 LFE Building Biology Guidelines

-There are a few ways to get around the limited E-Field sensitivity of MITO/RD10[AU].
-If budget permits, is to purchase a dedicated profesional E-Field meter like the Gigihertz Solutions ME3851A. (€540) Or you could hire a Building Biology EMF specialist to conduct an on-site survey.
-As a rule of thumb, you could also work off the inverse square law of the E-Field drop off and make sure you have no LED lights on your meter in LFE Mode within one to two meters from your bed.
-Try turning off ALL your wireless devices and bedroom power circuits at the switchboard, as in some cases, that's all it takes to get over the line and to achieve a more regenerative sleep.
-Note that it is not always possible to reach these low levels with some properties and that the elimination process may require an electrician and/or a RF shielding solution.
+Its important to keep in mind that the MITO/RD-10's in LFE Mode only measures down to approximately 1 V/m.
+Ideally, we should measure down to at least 0.3 V/m (300mV/m) if we are serous about following the highly stringent German Building Biology guidelines.
+There are a few ways to get around the limited E-Field sensitivity of MITO/RD10 meters, even though they are the most senstive 3-in-1 e-feild EMF meters in the world.
+If budget permits, purchase a dedicated profesional e-Field meter like the Gigihertz Solutions ME3851A. (€540) Or you could hire a Building Biology EMF specialist to conduct an on-site survey.
+As a rule of thumb, you could also work off the inverse square law of the e-Field drop off and make sure you have no LED lights on your meter in LFE Mode within one to two meters from your bed.
+Try turning off ALL your wireless devices and bedroom power circuits at the switchboard, as in some cases, that's all it takes to get electric fields down to Building Biology levels.
+Lighting circuits are usually the worst.
+Note that it is not always possible to reach these low levels with some properties and that the elimination process may require an electrician and/or a shielding solution.

 Please contact Blake's if you would like the contact details of a Building Biology EMF specialist in your area.